 “Higher education in prison not only changes students’ lives but also holds the unique potential to fundamentally transform society and help neutralize key facets of inequity in our national postsecondary system,” begins the anticipated report “Supporting Success: The Higher Education in Prison Key Performance Indicator Framework.”
-Ascendium made a $1.9M grant to the Institute for Higher Education (IHEP) to support their development of a KPI framework to collect data on incarcerated student success.
+Ascendium made a $1.9M grant to the Institute for Higher Education Policy (IHEP) to support their development of a KPI framework to collect data on incarcerated student success.

 Toya Wall, Senior Program Officer